Skip to main content

 What if I need to offer a session to a client sooner than a reminder email/text can go out to them?

-In the event of a crisis or needing to offer a session sooner than a reminder can be sent out, you can copy the link from the Calendar.
-From the calendar, follow these steps:
+If you need to offer a session sooner than a reminder can be sent out, you can manually send the Telehealth appointment link from the appointment on the calendar.
+To do this:

-Note: Reminders for Telehealth appointments go out based on the settings you have enabled for each client.
-They are available to send to clients 24, 36, 48, or 72 hours before the scheduled appointment.
-Based on those settings, the client will also get a text reminder and/or a email reminder about 10 minutes prior to their appointment time, as long as the appointment is set before the text/email reminder window.
-For a refresher on setting up these options, see: How to set up appointment reminders.
+Note: Reminders for Telehealth appointments containing Telehealth links are sent automatically based on the settings you have enabled for each client.
+These reminders are sent 24, 48, or 72 hours before the scheduled appointment.
+The client will also get a text reminder and/or an email reminder about 10 minutes prior to their appointment time, as long as the appointment is scheduled before the text/email reminder window.
+For more information, see Setting up appointment and time of scheduling reminders

 Is there a whiteboard option?

-Our Telehealth platform now includes an interactive whiteboard feature, which you can use to make your Telehealth sessions more engaging and collaborative.
-To use this feature, join the video call from a web browser, click Share, and select Whiteboard.
+Our Telehealth platform includes an interactive whiteboard feature, which you can use to make your Telehealth sessions more engaging and collaborative.
+To use this feature:

 Currently, the whiteboard feature is only available when accessing Telehealth from a web browser.
 If a participant joins a video call from their mobile device, they’ll be able to view a shared board, but not interact with it.
-For more information, see Getting started with Telehealth.
+For more information, see Whiteboard.

 You can also join us for a Q&A session and ask a live support specialist your questions about getting started with Telehealth and our built-in features, including whiteboard and screen sharing.
-You can register for a Q&A session here: Telehealth features Q&A.
+You can register for a Q&A session on our On-demand Classes and Q&As page.

 Does the screen sharing feature include mouse control?